pglass/how-do-i-locust/README.md

 Locust can be run in a single-master, multiple-slave configuration.
 The slaves do all the load generation, while the master controls and monitors.
-Every (by default) 3 seconds, a slave sends a single report for all requests made in the last 3 seconds.
-The master receives these reports and aggregates them.
+Every (by default) 3 seconds, a slave sends a single report for all requests made *on that slave* in the last 3 seconds.
+The master receives these reports from all of its slaves and consolidates them in real time.

 The master controls the starting and stopping of *load generation* on the slaves.
 The master cannot start/stop the locust process running on the slaves.
 This